thoughtspot/rest-api-sdk/sdks/java/docs/ThoughtSpotRestApi.md

- Update a variable&#39;s name   Version: 10.14.0.cl or later   Allows updating a variable&#39;s properties in ThoughtSpot.
+ Update a variable&#39;s name   Version: 10.14.0.cl or later   Allows updating a variable&#39;s name in ThoughtSpot.
 Requires ADMINISTRATION role and TENANT scope.
 The CAN_MANAGE_VARIABLES permission allows you to manage Formula Variables in the current organization scope.
 The API endpoint allows updating: * The variable name

 ### Parameters